alecomunian/cmmpy/docs/tutorial.rst

 ``noise["var"]``
     Variance of the heterogeneous field.
 ``noise["len_scale"]``
-    The scale lenght of the simulated heterogeneity.
+    The scale length of the simulated heterogeneity.